franciscoabsampaio/nanogpt/README.md

 # nanogpt

-From Andrej Karpathy's tutorial.
-Currently at 32:29.
 Go back to:

-- Intro to neural networks and backpropagation.
+- Intro to neural networks and backpropagation: currently at 25:40.
 - makemore.
-- Let's build GPT.
+- Let's build GPT: currently at 32:29.
 - Let's build the GPT tokenizer.
 - Train sentencepiece model.